 Do you like music ?
 You can also share the song for Antarctica on the 1rst of December following this link.

 Antarctica is an amazing place, filled with fascinating forms of marine life, mountains of ice, and vast polar deserts.
 It is also a place of peace and scientific Discovery because of the Antarctic Treaty which was ratified on December, 1st 1959.
-Continuing in this spirit of international cooperation, UK Polar Network, in conjunction with APECS and Our Spaces, once again invites educators and their students from around the world to express their own knowledge, curiosity and amazement about this incredible frozen continent in the form of Antarctica Flags and Books.
+Continuing in this spirit of international cooperation, UK Polar Network, in conjunction with APECS and Our Spaces, once again invited educators and their students from around the world to express their own knowledge, curiosity and amazement about this incredible frozen continent in the form of Antarctica Flags and Books.

 Antarctic Flags and Books are creative ways for students or anyone to express their questions, ideas, and knowledge about Antarctica or Antarctic science.
-For Antarctic Flags students are invited to draw or use the best way (collage with magazine clippings and glue, coloured pencil, marker, crayon, water colour, etc.) to express their questions, thoughts, and knowledge concerning any part of this fascinating continent.
+For Antarctic Flags students were invited to draw or use the best way (collage with magazine clippings and glue, coloured pencil, marker, crayon, water colour, etc.) to express their questions, thoughts, and knowledge concerning any part of this fascinating continent.

 - What is Antarctica? (e.g. geographical/meteorological/geological/biological setting)